 The 3500 is the only Express that comes with a choice of wheelbase lengths; the 135-inch model seats 12, while the larger 155-inch edition can seat up to 15.
 The LS and LT trim levels are again the same as in the 1500.

-Each of the Express Passenger models can be outfitted with convenience and entertainment features like a CD player, Bluetooth connectivity, remote start, an auxiliary input jack, power seats and a leather-wrapped steering wheel.
-OnStar Generation 9.0 (with six-month Directions & Connections plan) and XM Satellite Radio are also available.
+Each of the Express Passenger models can be outfitted with convenience and entertainment features like a CD player, navigation, Bluetooth connectivity, remote start, an auxiliary input jack, power seats and a leather-wrapped steering wheel.

-Utility options include a heavy-duty locking rear differential, seven-pin sealed connector trailer wiring, and a heavy-duty trailering package.
+Utility options include a heavy-duty locking rear differential, a 220-amp generator, a dual-isolated battery system, seven-pin sealed connector trailer wiring, and a heavy-duty trailering package.

-Recently added to the options list is navigation radio, a rear vision camera and ultrasonic rear park assist.
+Recently added to the options list is a rear vision camera and ultrasonic rear park assist.

 The Express Passenger comes standard with traction and stability control systems as well as a tire-pressure-monitor.
-In the event of a crash, there are dual front, front side curtain and rear side curtain airbags.
+In the event of a crash, there are dual front, thorax, and side curtain airbags.